Biological Laws of Nature Advocates (BLNA) is a Private Membership Association (PMA). For more about PMAs, see Why a Private Membership Association?

 Private Law Protections:

-If a legal dispute arises, the BLNA can assert that it operates under private law rather than public law.
-Because the association is built on private contracts, it can argue that the services provided are not subject to the same legal standards as public medical practices.
+If a legal dispute arises, the BLNA member can assert that they operate under private law rather than public law.
+Because the association is built on private contracts, they can argue that the services provided are not subject to the same legal standards as public medical practices.
+The BLNA can provide letters of confirmation and support should the need arise.

-For example, if a GNM/GHK-aligned therapist or practitioner is accused of practising medicine without a licence, the PMA can argue that the services were provided within a private contractual agreement and not offered to the public.
-This distinction can protect practitioners from regulatory enforcement or penalties, as long as the PMA operates within its private framework and adheres to its governing contract.
+For example, if a Biological laws-aligned therapist or practitioner is accused of practising medicine without a licence, the BLNA member can argue that the services were provided within a private contractual agreement and not offered to the public.
+This distinction can protect practitioners from regulatory enforcement or penalties, as long as the member operates within their private framework and adheres to their governing contract.
+It is important that you check with your own country’s Laws to make sure this stands legally in your country.

 5. Confidentiality and Privacy Protections